I Ching Oracle Result: Transformation from Hexagram 4 with Changing Lines 3, 4, 6 to Hexagram 32

 (Wù yòng qǔ nǚ, jiàn jīn fū, bù yǒu gōng, wú yōu lì.)

-"Do not take this woman.
+"Do not take this woman as a partner.
 She looks toward a wealthy man and lacks self-possession.
-Nothing is beneficial."
+No direction is favorable."

 This line warns against engaging with someone who is not grounded in themselves.
 Attention is directed outward toward advantage rather than inward toward integrity.